canow-co/canow-chain/README.md

 - Use DID Doc resources to support any types of Verifiable Credentials.
 - Create account with your `ARX` tokens wallet.
 - Manage your wallet key and `ARX` tokens.
-- Join Canow network like a validator or observer.
+- Join Canow network as a validator or observer.
 - Delegate `ARX` tokens to existing validator and receive a passive income.

 ### 🚧  — Testnet